UCLA-LBBP-Neuromodulation/UC-elk-stack-security/README.md

 # UC-elk-stack-security
 The Neuromodulation division at the UCLA Semel Institute (UCLA Health), in conjunction with the UCLA Office of the President's information security division, is pleased to open-source our work on an information-security focused Elastic Stack (formerly known as the "ELK" stack) (https://www.elastic.co/).

-# Logstash Features

-Our customized Elastic (ELK) stack inregration is heavily security focused and includes:
+Our customized Elastic (ELK) stack inregration is heavily security focused and includes the following.
+We have included our production Filebeat (sending log files), Packetbeat (sending packets and netflow), and Metricbeat (sending server metrics, such as storage and mysqld processes).

 ### Two-factor Auth Checks
 (1) Checking if two-factor authentication is enabled (outputs to log, which is collected by Filebeat) on servers